Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 |Andrena haemorrhoa: iso.
 Amiet et al: 2010|	155
 |Bombus humilis: iso.
 Cameron et al: 2007|	152

-## Breakdown per Understanding, `Correct` only
+### Breakdown per Understanding, `Correct` only
-As above section, but using only `Correct` verification status 2 records.
+Using only `Correct` verification status 2 records.
 Verifiers known to have not followed the iRecord or BWARS guidance have been removed from this step.

 |Understanding|# rejections|
 |---|---:|